 The Company believes that borrowings from financial institutions, projected operating cash flows and the cash on hand will be sufficient to cover its working capital requirements for the next 12 months.
-In connection with consummating any significant acquisition or funding an exploratory or development drilling program, additional debt or equity financing will be required, which may or may not be available on terms that are acceptable to the Company.
+In connection with the planned funding of 2004 Yorktown Reentry Program development drilling program, additional debt or equity financing will be required, which may or may not be available on terms that are acceptable to the Company.

 While certain costs are affected by the general level of inflation, factors unique to the oil and natural gas industry result in independent price fluctuations.
 Over the past five years, significant fluctuations have occurred in oil and natural gas prices.
 Although it is particularly difficult to estimate future prices of oil and natural gas, price fluctuations have had, and will continue to have, a material effect on the Company.
-Overall, it is management's belief that inflation, especially in commodity prices, is generally favorable to the Company since the Company does not have significant operating expenses.
+Overall, it is management's belief that inflation, especially in commodity prices, is generally favorable to the Company.